 Nomination and Selection Committee

 For 2018 awards, each college may submit two (2) names for consideration.
-In addition, the Vice Chancellor for Research, Innovation and Economic Development’s Office and the Provost’s Office may submit up to two (2) nominations from each office.
+In addition, the Vice Chancellor for Research and Innovation’s Office and the Provost’s Office may submit up to two (2) nominations from each office.
 In addition to the two (2) nominations, each college may nominate previous recipients of the Alumni Association’s Outstanding Research Award for membership in the RLA only.

-Nominations must be received in the Office of the Vice Chancellor for Research, Innovation and Economic Development by Wednesday, February 28, 2018 (see below for nomination package criteria).
+Nominations must be received in the Office of the Vice Chancellor for Research and Innovation by Wednesday, February 28, 2018 (see below for nomination package criteria).
 Announcements will be made at the 2018 Faculty Awards and Mathews Medal Ceremony in Spring 2018 at the Park Alumni Center.

 The Vice Chancellor, as chair, will appoint a committee to select four (4) names to put forward to the Alumni Association as recipients of the Outstanding Research Award and membership into the RLA.
 Beyond these four (4) awardees, the committee may also select applicants who are previous Outstanding Research Award recipients for admission to the RLA only.
 Committee members will consist of:

-- The Vice Chancellor for Research, Innovation, and Economic Development, Chair
+- The Vice Chancellor for Research and Innovation, Chair

 - Associate Vice Chancellor for Research Development